aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/axis/_index.md

 **Remarks**

 NOTE: This property is now obsolete.
-Instead, please use Axis.CoustomDisplayUnit property.
+Instead, please use Axis.CustomDisplayUnit property.
 This property will be removed 12 months later since February 2025.
 Aspose apologizes for any inconvenience you may have experienced.

 ### setCustomUnit(number) {#setCustomUnit-number-}